ServiceStack/ServiceStack/tests/ServiceStack.Blazor.Tests/Client/wwwroot/content/prerender.md

-This last change brings us to the optimal UX we have now with the home page loading instantly whilst our Blazor App is loading in the background that'll eventually replace the home page with its identical looking C# version except for the **box-shadow under the top navigation** so you can tell when you're looking at the pre-rendered version or the C# Blazor version.
+This last change brings us to the optimal UX we have now with the home page loading instantly whilst our Blazor App is loading in the background that'll eventually replace the home page with its identical looking C# version except for the **box-shadow under the top navigation** so you can tell when you're looking at the pre-rendered version instead of the C# Blazor version.

 ### Prerendering Markdown Content